zlovtnik/MyUSCISgo/README.md

 - Docker for containerization and deployment with multi-stage builds.
 - Nginx for serving static files with compression, caching, and security headers.
 - Modular Go architecture with separate packages for:
-  - Processing (business logic and environment configuration)
+  - Processing (business logic and environment configuration).
-  - Validation (input validation and security checks)
+  - Validation (input validation and security checks).
-  - Logging (structured logging and error tracking)
+  - Logging (structured logging and error tracking).
-  - Rate limiting (request throttling and DDoS protection)
+  - Rate limiting (request throttling and DDoS protection).
-  - Security (encryption and credential protection)
+  - Security (encryption and credential protection).
-  - Tracking (usage analytics and performance metrics)
+  - Tracking (usage analytics and performance metrics).
-  - Types (data models and type definitions)
+  - Types (data models and type definitions).

 ## Tasks